 What to do if you've received a benefit decision you do not agree with

-If you've received a decision about your DWP benefits that you disagree with, you can request a mandatory reconsideration on GOV.UK.
+If you've received a decision about your DWP benefits that you disagree with, including that you've been overpaid benefits, you can request a mandatory reconsideration.
+You usually have to do this within 28 days of the date on your decision letter.

 Council Tax Support

 If you disagree with a decision about Council Tax Support, you must contact us within one month.
+Visit our Council Tax appeals webpage for guidance.

 Housing Benefit

 If you disagree with a decision about Housing Benefit, you must contact us within one month.
+Visit our Housing Benefit appeals webpage for guidance.

 Universal Credit